jdrumgoole/quick-start-python-and-mongodb/ep001-SettingUpYourPyMongoEnvironment.md

 ## Installing the PyMongo Driver

-But this series is not about the MongoDB Shell, which uses Javascript as its coin of the realm, it’s about Python.

-So how would we connect to the database with Python?
+But this series is not about the MongoDB Shell, which uses JavaScript as its coin of the realm, it’s about Python.
+How do we connect to the database with Python?

 First we need to install the MongoDB Python Driver, [PyMongo](https://docs.mongodb.com/ecosystem/drivers/).
-In MongoDB parlance a driver is a language specific client library used to allow developers to interact with the server in the idioms of their own programming language.
+In MongoDB parlance a driver is a language specific client library used to allow developers to interact with the server in the idiom of their own programming language.

 For Python that means the driver is installed using `pip`.
 In node.js the driver is installed using `npm` and in Java you can use `maven`.